 6.2.2.1 Initial Sending No Data RTCP Test

-Purpose: Tests that RTCP packets are generated even if no RTP packets are sent or received at the start of the session.
+Purpose: Test if RTCP packets are generated by the SUT even if no RTP packets are sent or received by the SUT at the start of the session.

-Status: Conditionally Mandatory (Precondition 1)
+Status: Mandatory

-Preconditions: 1) The system under test can set explicit RTCP bandwidth.
-2) The system under test is pre-configured to not send any RTP packets from the start of the test session, e.g. set as receive-only.
+Preconditions: The SUT is set to not send any RTP packets from the start of the test session, e.g. pre-configured or set as receive-only through test instrument signalling.

-Test procedure: Observe system under test output.
+Test procedure: Observe the SUT output.

-Stop condition: RTCP packets are sent from system under test, or time has passed corresponding to three maximum RTCP intervals (see clause 6.2.1, ca 21 seconds).
+Stop condition: RTCP packets are sent from the SUT, or time has passed corresponding to at least three maximum RTCP intervals (see clause 6.2.1).

-Pass criteria: 1) No RTP packets are sent.
-2) RTCP packets are sent containing at least a Receiver Report.
+Pass criteria: 1) No RTP packets are sent from the SUT.
+2) RTCP packets are sent from the SUT containing at least a Receiver Report.

-Comments: The test result is agnostic to RTP packets being received by the system under test or not.
-If the system under test is not receiving any RTP packets, the Receiver Report will be empty (no report blocks).
+Comments: The test result is agnostic to RTP packets being received by the SUT or not.
+If the SUT is not receiving any RTP packets, the Receiver Report will be empty (no report blocks, see also test 6.2.2.2).

 6.2.2.2 Initial Receiving No Data RTCP Test